-It is impossible to get the full experience of Portland in just 36 hours, but should you find yourself passing on one of your romantic getaways in Maine, you can make it worthwhile with this itinerary.
+It is impossible to get the full experience of Portland in just 36 hours, but should you find yourself passing through on one of your romantic getaways in Maine, you can make it worthwhile with this itinerary.
+You might also enjoy ending your road trip from Bar Harbor in Portland.
 Follow us and discover where to eat in Portland, Maine!

 Day 1 in Portland, Maine >>